 James Kimo Williams was born in Amityville, New York.
-He moved to Hawaii in 1967.
+He moved to Hawaii in 1967 with his dad who was serving in the Airforce.

-In 1969 he attended a Jimi Hendrix concert where he was so inspired by the music of Jimi Hendrix, that he dedicated himself to music and playing guitar.
+In 1969 before joining the Army and eventually serving in Vietnam, he attended a Jimi Hendrix concert where he was so inspired by the music of Jimi Hendrix, that he dedicated himself to music and playing guitar.

 Using his GI Bill, he applied to and was accepted to the prestigious Berklee College of Music in Boston.
 As a composer his symphonies have been performed by the symphonies of Detroit, Atlanta, Savannah, Philadelphia, Indianapolis, Alabama and Dallas among many others.

-He the Lancaster Symphony’s 38th Recipient – “Composers Award for Contributions to American Music”
+He is A Fulbright Specialist and the Lancaster Symphony’s 38th Recipient – “Composers Award for Contributions to American Music”

 He co-founded The “Lt.
 Dan Band", in 2003 with actor-musician Gary Sinise (Forest Gump, CSI: NY).